mezcel/electron-container/README.md

 ### My Rationale:

-I wanted to assemble a working NodeJs refresher/refference featuring ExpressJS, Socket IO, and Electron.
-I am also playing the workflow of these NPM packages and how they compare with the workflow of other software API flavorss which do the same things.
-Trying out different things, I disovered some compatibility issues with specific versions of Bootstrap and Jquery.
+I wanted to assemble a working NodeJs refresher/reference featuring ExpressJS, Socket IO, and Electron.
+I am also playing the workflow of these NPM packages and how they compare with the workflow of other software API flavors which do the same things.
+Trying out different things, I discovered some compatibility issues with specific versions of Bootstrap and Jquery.
 Electron on Win, Linux and Mac differ slightly on what features exist.

 ### Objective Goals:

-* Skeleton-ish starter tamplate for future refference.
+* Skeleton-ish starter templates for future reference.
 (Mostly in the ```main.js```)
 * Desktop and mobile app
 * Works as a Server Hosted App.
-* Send/Recieve communication between different instances
+* Send/Receive communication between different instances

 ### Feature Objective: